zakvarty/data_science_notes/docs/302-edav-analysis.md

 ## Introduction

 Exploratory data analysis is an essential stage in any data science project.
-It allows you to become familiar with the data you are working with while also to identify potential strategies for progessing the project and flagging any areas of concern.
+It allows you to become familiar with the data you are working with while also to identify potential strategies for progressing the project and flagging any areas of concern.

-In this chapter we will look at three different perspectives on exploartory data analysis: its purpose for you as a data scientist, its purpose for the broader team working on the project and finally its purpose for the project itself.
+In this chapter we will look at three different perspectives on exploratory data analysis: its purpose for you as a data scientist, its purpose for the broader team working on the project and finally its purpose for the project itself.

 ## Get to know your data